 Grand Opera in 4 acts and six tableaux.
 Running Time (including ballet) 2 hours 49 minutes.
 This is a French revised, condensed, expanded, better version of Verdi’s 1843 opera I Lombardi alla Prima Crociata.
 Removed is the Italian nationalism, much but not all of the Islamophobia, less of the saccharine sweet hyper-Christianity, and the two competing major tenor roles of the original.
 It does boast most of the best music from the original, and a lot of through-composed new material, although fans of the original opera might be surprised with what ends up where in the revision.
 That said, it isn’t performed very often for a Verdi opera, nor in comparison to Lombardi, thus it ended up here.
 The image is of Gilbert Duprez’s costume as Gaston for the premiere in 1847.
+When applicable I will include scene references from I Lombardi.

 This review is of the 1999 release of the first ever complete recorded version of the opera which I do not believe is available online except via amazon.com for prime music users.